Skip to main content

 1. Install the Knocknoc Agent

 Install the Knocknoc Agent, which creates basic IPSets for you along with a startup script to initiate them on boot.
 These IPSets are editable as noted above.
+You can use the 'knoc_https' one to test access to port 443 on the orchestration-agent machine.

 2. Integrating IPset with UFW